kuttysoftmy/chipper/README.md

 ### Web Interface

-Leverage the built-in Chipper web interface for an easy entry into customizable RAG pipelines and tailored output.
-Written in vanilla JavaScript, it requires no specific framework experience.
-The interface is built with TailwindCSS and includes all resources offline.
-Use the `/help` command learn how to switch models, update the embeddings index and more.
+Use Chipper's built-in web interface to set up and customize RAG pipelines with ease.
+Built with vanilla JavaScript and TailwindCSS, it works offline and doesn't require any framework-specific knowledge.
+Run the `/help` command to learn how to switch models, update the embeddings index, and more.

 <p align="center"><img src="https://raw.githubusercontent.com/TilmanGriesel/chipper/refs/heads/main/docs/public/assets/demos/demo_rag_chat.gif" alt="chipper_demo_chat"/></p>